Deepan-Karmakar/p5.js-tutorial/Development.md

 2. Add test files corresponding to files in `src` (more info about Chai assert style TDD phrasing [here](http://chaijs.com/api/assert/)).
 3. Link to the src and test files in `test.html`.
 4. Run the tests with `grunt mocha`.

+### Master branch development

+Develop on the `master` branch if you are applying hotfixes to the **current API**.

+1. Clone p5.js master
+2. Make changes
+3. Commit and push changes
+4. Submit a PR against master

+### Development branch development

+Develop on the `development` branch if you are making significant **API changes**.

+1. Clone p5.js development
+2. Make changes
+3. Commit and push changes
+4. Submit a PR against development